JagmohanSharma/SpringCloudRefreshScopeIssue/README.md

  The class is used for dynamically initializing Property beans and dependent consumer, if any.

+ Now we are only registering a bean using BDRPP and setting its scope as `refresh`but at the time of RefreshEvent we are not getting this bean refreshed.

+ Two end points:

+ `

  E.g., lets consider
  * that the application requires below set of config properties for defining a particular type of bean.